akauppi/GroundLevel-firebase-es/TRACK.md

 Note: The ideology of the repo is to work close to what plain browsers offer.
 Thus, no SASS once we can get nesting without it.

-## Firebase Auth emulator

->An Auth Emulator is on our roadmap.

-Firebase Live chat 23-Jun-2020.
-Happy!  🦋

 ## Rollup-plugin-vue for Vue.js 3 (beta) needs an extra plugin for CSS/Sass

 [https://github.com/vuejs/rollup-plugin-vue/issues/364](https://github.com/vuejs/rollup-plugin-vue/issues/364)